nickolashkraus/continuing-education/linux-foundation/certificates.md

 ![Linux Foundation Certified IT Associate (LFCA)](./img/lfca.png)

 #### [Linux Foundation Certified IT Associate (LFCA)](https://training.linuxfoundation.org/certification/certified-it-associate)
-* Description: The Linux Foundation Certified IT Associate (LFCA) exam demonstrates a user’s expertise and skills in fundamental information technology functions, especially in cloud computing.
+* Description: The Linux Foundation Certified IT Associate (LFCA) exam demonstrates a user's expertise and skills in fundamental information technology functions, especially in cloud computing.
 It is ideal for those getting started in an IT career as an administrator/engineer.
 * Level: $250
 * Price: Beginner